muhammad-tamim/JavaScript-notes/README.md

 ### Closure

-A closure is a function technique where an inner function remembers the variables from its outer scope, even after that outer function has finished executing.
+A closure is a function technique where an inner function remembers the variables from its outer function, even after that outer function has finished executing.

 ```js